Boston Manor House

 The Nursery Gardeners Archive

-A blog by Val Bott presenting her research into nursery gardeners in Thames-side parishes, especially in Brentford and Chiswick, from about 1650.
-Much has been written about market gardening in the area but little about the nursery gardeners who were producing trees, hedging plants, shrubs, bulbs and seeds for the flower garden and fruit and vegetable stock for the kitchen garden.
+A blog by Val Bott revealing her research into nursery gardeners in Thames-side parishes, especially in Brentford and Chiswick, from about 1650.
+Much has been written about market gardening in the area but little about the nursery gardeners who grew trees, hedging plants, shrubs, bulbs and seeds for the flower garden and fruit and vegetable plants to stock the kitchen garden.

 Thames Landscape Strategy: Hampton to Kew